hynek/structlog/docs/standard-library.rst

         # Add the log level and a timestamp to the event_dict if the log entry
         # is not from structlog.
         structlog.stdlib.add_log_level,
+        # Add extra attributes of LogRecord objects to the event dictionary
+        # so that values passed in the extra parameter of log methods pass
+        # through to log output.
+        structlog.stdlib.ExtraAdder(),
         timestamper,
     ]